 Mayada Akil, MD

-Mayada Akil, MD, is the Vice Chair for Education and Director of the Residency Training Program.
-She also serves as the medical director of the Outpatient Program, a busy service with over 17,000 outpatient visits a year and over 35 providers.
+Mayada Akil, MD, is a Professor of Psychiatry, the Vice Chair for Education and the Director of the Psychiatry Residency Training Program.
 Dr. Akil trained in psychiatry at the University of Michigan.
-She was on faculty in the departments of Psychiatry and Neurology at the University of Pittsburgh from 1989 to 1996 where she was involved in clinical work teaching and research.
-Dr. Akil joined the National Institute of Mental Health (NIMH) where she conducted research on the pathophysiology of psychotic disorders then served as a Senior Advisor to the NIMH Director from 2003-2012.
-She joined the Department of Psychiatry at MedStar Georgetown University Hospital in March of 2007.
-Dr. Akil is nationally known for her work in neuroscience education in psychiatry.
-She is actively involved in teaching medical students and psychiatry residents.
+She was on faculty in the departments of Psychiatry and Neurology at the University of Pittsburgh from 1989 to 1996 where she was involved in clinical work, teaching and research.
+Dr. Akil joined the National Institute of Mental Health in 1996 where she conducted research on the pathophysiology of psychotic disorders then served as a Senior Advisor to the NIMH Director from 2003 to 2012.
+She joined the Department of Psychiatry at MedStar Georgetown University Hospital in 2007.

 Karen E. Anderson, MD

 Karen Anderson, MD, is a psychiatrist specializing in neuropsychiatry, and director of the Huntington’s Disease Care, Education and Research Center at MedStar Georgetown University Hospital.
 Dr. Anderson sees adult patients and families dealing with behavioral symptoms caused by neurological conditions such as Huntington’s disease, Parkinson’s disease, Alzheimer’s disease and brain injuries.
 She is also an associate professor of psychiatry and neurology at Georgetown University Medical Center.